In the guide

 If a consumer cancels the contract wrongfully, the trader can claim the reasonable costs incurred.
-Where the trader cannot recover the lost sale (for example, by making another booking in place of the cancelled one) they may be entitled to claim loss of profit too.
+Where the trader cannot recover the lost sale (for example, by making another booking in place of the cancelled one) their claim may include loss of profit.
 If the consumer has made full or part payment up front, the trader can only retain enough to cover these losses and must refund the difference.Back to top

 What the consumer can expect (statutory rights)

 Under the Consumer Rights Act 2015, certain standards apply to every contract for the supply of services.
 A trader supplying a service must meet the following standards:

 - the service must be carried out with reasonable care and skill.
 This means that the trader must, as a minimum, work to the same standard as any reasonably competent person in that trade or profession.
 The law does not imply that any particular result will be achieved (for example, a competent doctor will not necessarily be able to treat every patient successfully) but many contracts will have express terms as to what result the customer can expect from the service.
 To minimise the risk of disagreement, it is advisable to state clearly where a particular result has been agreed and where there is a risk of the desired result not being achieved